Dahlia Care Guide

 • Pre-Season Storage

-Your tubers are packaged in peat moss to encourage a consistent environment.
+Your tubers will arrive bagged with wood shavings.
 Store your tubers in a dark and cool 40-50 degrees(F) place until you are prepared to plant.

 • Planting

-It is safe to plant your tubers in your garden after your last frost dates when the soil has reached 60 degrees(F) (or when you plant your tomatoes).
-Plant your tubers with the eye facing upwards (horizontal) 4”-6” deep and 16”-24” apart.
+It is safe to plant your tubers in your garden after your last frost dates when the soil has reached 60 degrees(F) (or when you would plant your tomatoes).
+Plant your tubers with the eye facing upwards (horizontal) 4”-6” deep and 12”-24” apart.

-Begin to water when you see sprouts pop through the soil.
-Once the plant reaches 12” begin to increase the watering as mature dahlias love water.
+Begin to water after you see sprouts pop through the soil.
+Once the plant reaches 12” begin to increase the watering as mature dahlias are true water hogs.

 • Protecting/ Supporting